jfriedly/tftarget/README.rst

 Running the Server Locally
 ----------------------------------------

+From this point on, all commands will implicitly be run from the project root directory, that is, the one this README is in.

 If you have the dependencies installed, simply run ``python manage.py runserver``, then visit ``127.0.0.1:8000`` in a browser.

 If you don't have the dependencies installed, start by getting Python 2.7.3.